isomerpages/hta-trax/_award-winners/1-ht-trainer-of-the-year-adjunct.md

 ---
-title: Ht Trainer Of The Year Adjunct
+title: HT Trainer Of The Year Adjunct
 permalink: /award-winners/ht-trainer-of-the-year-adjunct/
 ---